Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Methodology

-\textbf{Relation to alignment objectives.} For linear optimizer mappings (e.g., SGD), distance-based matching preserves the optimal solutions of common alignment objectives (inner-product or cosine) under mild conditions; we provide the formal statement and proof in Appendix \ref{sec:inner_cosine}.
-For nonlinear, state-dependent optimizers such as Adam/AdamW, strict equivalence no longer holds.
-Nevertheless, Eq.~\eqref{eq:matching_objective} remains geometrically meaningful: it matches the \emph{effective update directions} in the optimizer-induced feature space, making it a principled surrogate for optimizer-aware online selection and reweighting.
-A further discussion can be found in Appendix \ref{sec:inner_cosine}.
+\textbf{Relation to alignment objectives.} For linear optimizer mappings (e.g., SGD), Eq.~\ref{eq:matching} preserves the optimal solutions of common alignment objectives (inner-product or cosine) under mild conditions; the formal statement and proof are given in Appendix~\ref{sec:inner_cosine}.
+For nonlinear optimizers such as Adam/AdamW, strict equivalence no longer holds, but Eq.~\ref{eq:matching} remains geometrically meaningful: it matches effective update directions in the optimizer-induced feature space, serving as a principled surrogate for optimizer-aware online selection.